Skip to main content

 Special Investigation Unit Claims & Subrogating Against Your Insured

 Unfortunately, there are occasions when an insurer suffers damages at the hands of their insured.
 Special Investigation Unit (SIU) cases are specific to claims where there has been suspected insurance fraud.
-In this episode of On Subrogation: SIU Claims, Rathbone Group attorney Jason Sullivan discusses fraud claims in the context of subrogation, and offers advice […]
+In this episode of On Subrogation: SIU Claims, Rathbone Group attorney Jason Sullivan discusses fraud claims in the context of subrogation and offers advice on […]

 3 Ways to Improve the Quality of Pre-Suit Subrogation Investigations